 - draw, scribble diagrams to express a point.

-8 – Try to have the presence of an internal person throughout the customer survey.
+8 – Try to have the presence of an internal person throughout the client interview.

 If you are external to the organization and when the context allows it, try to be accompanied by an internal (and objective) resource person during your interviews.
 This approach then allows you to: